 On the other hand, and ironically, we all know love.
 We know that there are universal attributes to romantic love.
 But we each only know the love we have experienced, not the love that another person is in or has experienced.
 I hypothesize that universal love could only be conceived through reflections upon the uniqueness of each one of our very personal experiences of romantic love.
 And if we turn this hypothesis around we might even say that we continually live in that universal love, but the only time we can become conscious of it is when our body and soul both fall in love with a heretofore unknown person?
 This is the reason I claim that the archetype of romantic love is rooted in the love for an “other.”

 It is only in the experience of romantic love that we recognize that what we are made of is love.
 However, we didn’t know this fact until we experienced the love for an unknown in all of our being; body and soul.

 Are you ready to delve into the mystery, madness and ravenous rapture of ‘being in Love?
-Then learn more or sign up here for this four-class online course on Romantic Love.
+Then learn more here for this four-class online course on Romantic Love.

 Robert Moradi, M.D. is a Jungian Analyst and psychiatrist in private practice in Santa Monica, California.
 In addition to his clinical practice, he teaches at the C.G.
 Jung Institute of Los Angeles, UCLA School of Medicine, and at the Reiss-Davis Child Study Center.More Posts by Robert Moradi